GSG-G8/master-reference/coursebook/general/house-rules.md

   + By solving problems using the foundations of the language first, you will begin to understand what problems frameworks were built to simplify.
 This will let you make more effective judgements on which technologies to use in future.
   + It arms students with the flexibility to switch between technologies, as the popularity of each one can shift.
   + Code Academy values are heavily aligned with open source software.
 You should be better able to contribute to and improve upon existing technologies if you have a deeper understanding of what is going on.
-+ **Attendance**: You must register your attendance using the room's iPad.

-+ **break time** : No one is allowed to stay at the room during the break time, this way you would be able to build a relationship with other GazaSkyGeeks community members.